MacacaGames/MacacaViewSystemDocs/docs/Fundamentals.md

     }
 }
 ```
 Please note that in methods with `OverrideButtonEvent`, you cannot access other references within the same class.
-If you want to obtain them, you must use other methods, such as the various reference acquisition methods provided by ViewSystem (see [Get an runtime ViewElement reference in ViewPage/ViewState](#get-an-runtime-viewelement-reference-in-viewpage-viewstate)) or implement them yourself.
+If you want to obtain them, you must use other methods, such as the various reference acquisition methods provided by ViewSystem or implement them yourself.

 ___